Ursula Katherine Duncan: Legacy

 When she did field work with others, she encouraged beginners and shared her knowledge and enthusiasm with them as she did with experienced naturalists too.
 Her obituaries describe her walking vigorously over hilly ground in wild countryside seeking out interesting specimens: "tireless tramping".
 Outdoor work, teaching and writing were among Duncan's great strengths.
-She refused opportunities to join formal committees, and when she was given her doctorate she never used the title Dr. She was a Fellow of the Linnaean Society (FLS) as well as being honoured by their H.H.
-Bloomer award.
+She refused opportunities to join formal committees, and when she was given her doctorate she never used the title Dr. She was a Fellow of the Linnaean Society (FLS) as well as being honoured with their H. H. Bloomer award in 1973.

-The British Lichen Society introduced the Ursula Duncan Award in her memory in 2002.
+Duncan made significant contributions to lichenology as an amateur scientist while managing her family farm in Arbroath, Scotland.
+She was one of the contributors to the inaugural volume of the journal The Lichenologist in 1958, and has been credited alongside Arthur Wade, Frederick Archibald Sowter, and Walter Watson with keeping lichenology alive in Britain during the 1940s and 1950s.
+Her most enduring contribution to the field was her book Introduction to British Lichens (1970), which provided both novice and experienced lichenologists with a detailed yet accessible guide for identifying all but the rarest British lichens.
+This work became foundational for subsequent multi-authored British lichen identification guides.
+Duncan's illustrations were complemented by line drawings from Kenneth A. Kershaw and Dougal Swinscow, demonstrating the collaborative nature of her work in advancing lichen taxonomy and identification resources.
+The British Lichen Society introduced 'The Ursula Duncan Award' in her memory in 2002.
 It is given to those who have made outstanding service to the society.

 Shortly before her death at Arbroath on 27 January 1985 her sizeable collection of vascular plants with taxonomic significance was given to the Dundee Museum.
 The Royal Botanic Garden Edinburgh has her cryptogam collection including important lichen records and other material.